Frequently Asked Questions

 Hathorn® was started in 2003 by two partners, one an electronics expert and the other a machining expert.
 They started by designing camera heads for other companies and a few years later graduated to designing and manufacturing their own full systems.
-From those humble beginnings Hathorn® has grow every year and is now known as one of the leading camera companies in the industry trusted to deliver quality, longevity and value with every camera system.
-While we a leader in the space, Hathorn still prides itself on personal service.
+From those humble beginnings Hathorn® has grown every year and is now known as one of the leading camera companies in the industry trusted to deliver quality, longevity and value with every camera system.
+While we are a leader in the space, Hathorn still prides itself on personal service.
 Feel free to call up and ask for the President of the company.
 He will take your call.
 Try that with the big brands!

 Has Hathorn® always been involved in the manufacturing of sewer and drain inspection cameras?